Univariable analysis

 · Do you think there are any confounders or effect modifiers?
 If so, how would you investigate these further?

-The interesting results here are that the food items that are most suspicious are orzo, moussaka and champagne.
-Orzo as such is unlikely to be contaminated, but as you can see in the picture (and from the dinner night), it was served with pesto!
+The interesting results here are that the food items that are most suspicious are pasta,veal and champagne.
+Pasta as such is unlikely to be contaminated, but as you can see in the picture (and from the dinner night), it was served with pesto!
 Maybe it was the pesto?
 Who-ho-ho!

 Before one jumps into conclusions, consider that this result could be due to confounding!
-Maybe orzo was “clean” but eaten by all the people who ate the food item that actually was contaminated!(Optional)
+Maybe pasta was “clean” but eaten by all the people who ate the food item that actually was contaminated!(Optional)

 3.5.
 (Optional) Dose Response